HanSyt/domoticz-remote-Pi-Monitor/README.md

 # PiRemoteMonitor
-Python plugin to monitor temperature, memory usage, etc. from a Remote Raspberry Pi, sending it to an MQTT server in Domoticz format.
+Python script to monitor temperature, memory usage, etc. from a Remote Raspberry Pi, sending it to an MQTT server in Domoticz format.
-No plugin.py needed at Domoticz.

 If you want to monitor disk usage, look at https://github.com/Xorfor/Domoticz-Disc-usage-Plugin